waveform80/picamera/docs/fov.rst

 :meth:`~picamera.PiCamera.capture` methods when their ``use_video_port``
 parameter is ``True``.
-Images captured from the video port tend to have a "grainy" appearance, much more akin to a video frame than the images captured by the still port (the author suspects the still port may be taking an average of several frames).
+Images captured from the video port tend to have a "grainy" appearance, much more akin to a video frame than the images captured by the still port (this is due to the still port uses a slower, more aggressive denoise algorithm).

 The Preview Port
 ----------------